 - If there is an access control system in place, once the CCTV surveillance cameras have spotted an external threat, the school can be locked down to protect its pupils and staff

-- In the event of a fire and the need to evacuate, the security cameras can be deployed to spot anyone left in the building, trying to make their way out
+- In the event of a fire and the need to evacuate, the security cameras can spot anyone left in the building, trying to make their way out

 - Additionally in a panic situation, pupils can become separated.
 The security cameras can help track where these pupils go as they leave the school